dashbitco/nimble_pool/README.md

 ## Examples

+To use `NimblePool`, you must define a module that implements the pool worker logic, outlined in the `NimblePool` behaviour.

 ### Port-based example

 The example below keeps ports on the pool and check them out on every command.
 Please read the docs for `Port` before using the approach below, especially in regards to zombie ports.